bodywork-ml/bodywork-batch-job-project/README.md

+# Run Batch Jobs on Kubernetes with Bodywork

 ![bodywork](https://bodywork-media.s3.eu-west-2.amazonaws.com/batch_job.png)

----

-# Batch Jobs on k8s using Bodywork

 This repository contains a Bodywork project that demonstrates how to run a batch workload (or job) on Kubernetes (k8s), with Bodywork.
 To run this project, follow the steps below.